rtrouton/rtrouton_scripts/rtrouton_scripts/Casper_Scripts/jamf_infrastructure_manager_automated_setup/jamf_infrastructure_manager_1.x/README.md

-These scripts are designed to install Jamf's Jamf Infrastructure Manager (JIM) onto the following OSs:
+This script is designed to install Jamf's Jamf Infrastructure Manager (JIM) onto the following OSs:

 * CentOS 7.x